Interactive Workshop Series

 Workshop #4: Incorporating Patient Costs into Research on Diagnostic Delays

-The Center for Innovation & Value Research invites you to join the fourth virtual workshop in our ongoing Patient-Centered Economic Impacts project.
-This session will examine the significant yet often overlooked economic burden faced by patients, caregivers, and families due to delays in receiving a diagnosis.
+The Center for Innovation & Value Research hosted its fourth virtual workshop in our ongoing Patient-Centered Economic Impacts project.
+This session examined the significant yet often overlooked economic burden faced by patients, caregivers, and families due to delays in receiving a diagnosis.

-This workshop is part of a six-part series designed to center patient experience in the analysis of economic burdens in healthcare.
-We welcome participation from researchers, patient advocates, policymakers, funders, and healthcare professionals.
+This workshop was part of a six-part series designed to center patient experience in the analysis of economic burdens in healthcare.
+Participants included researchers, patient advocates, policymakers, funders, and healthcare professionals.

 Date: